arhat-dev/rs/README.md

 bar@a!: *foo
 ```

 __NOTE:__ This module provides no renderer implementation, and the only built-in renderer is a pseudo renderer with empty name that skips rendering (output is what input is) for data patching and type hinting purpose (e.g. `foo@?int!: { ... patch spec ... }`).
 You have to roll out your own renderers.
-If you are in a hurry and want some handy renderers, try [arhat.dev/pkg/rshelper.DefaultRenderingManager](https://pkg.go.dev/arhat.dev/pkg/rshelper#DefaultRenderingManager), it will give you `env`, `template` and `file` renderers.
+If you are in a hurry and want some handy renderers, try our [arhat.dev/pkg/rshelper.DefaultRenderingManager](https://pkg.go.dev/arhat.dev/pkg/rshelper#DefaultRenderingManager), it will give you `env`, `template` and `file` renderers.

 ## Usage